michaelpatrickpurcell/prophecy/README.md

 The Result of this roll is five Hits.
 This Result exceeds the Difficulty Rating of the Scene so the Outcome of the Check is a Success.    -->

+#### Sketching Scenes
+The players _Sketch_ Scenes when they [Write an Outline](#write-an-outline) describing the how the Characters will try to prevent the impending catastrophe.
+To Sketch a Scene, the players will define the Objective, establish the Setting, and assign the Difficulty Rating for the Scene.

+#### Performing Scenes
+The players _Perform_ Scenes when they [Tell the Story](#tell-the-story) about the Characters' adventures as they try to enact the plan described in the Outline.
+To Perform a Scene, the players will:
+   1. __Investigate the Scene__ -
+     The players describe the Objects and Aspects that the Characters might encounter in the Scene.
+   2. __Make a Check__ -
+     The players identify pairs of Matching Aspects and make a Check to determine the Outcome of the Scene.
+   3. __Interpret the Outcome__ -
+     The players describe the Characters' actions in the Scene, how they led to the specified Outcome, and the narrative consequences of that Outcome.

+## Gameplay
+The game is divided into four phases: Receive a Prophecy, Create Characters, Write an Outline, and Tell the Story.
+During the first three phases the players will determine their Characters' fate.
+In the fourth phase, the players will determine their Characters' destiny.

-## Receive a Prophecy
+### Receive a Prophecy
-During this phase of the game, the _Players_ receive a _Prophecy_ that describes a _Catastrophe_ that is destined to wreak havoc on some _Fictional World_.
+During this Phase, the players receive a prophecy that describes a catastrophe that is destined to wreak havoc on some fictional world.

-To Receive a Prophecy the Players describe the the Fictional World in which the Story is set and the nature of the impending Catastrophe.
+To Receive a Prophecy the players describe the the world in which the story is set and the nature of the catastrophe.
 The Players should create a situation that the Characters will be able to affect, but doing so will be both difficult and dangerous.

 <!-- To Receive the Prophecy, the Players will roll a six-sided die (1d6) to select a random Genre from the [Genre Table](#genre-table) and then roll a six-sided die (1d6) to select a random Catastrophe from the [Catastrophe Table](#catastrophe-table).